htvekov/hasp-docs/docs/styling.md

 <h1>Styling Properties</h1>

 You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
+Some objects allow for more complex syling, effectively changing its appearance or its sub-components.